Troubleshooting

 What you seeThe heatmap / issue / audit colors disappear after you save or close.

-What it meansThese are temporary lenses — colors are stripped before every save and restored on close, so they never bake into the file.
+What it meansThese are temporary lenses; colors are stripped before every save and restored on close.

 What to do nextExpected and safe.
 Toggle the lens on again to see it.
 See Risk Heatmap.